-To save a patient’s life, the storm must be stopped immediately — no one can survive without circulation for long.
-To beat the storm, a powerful electrical attack must be administered to overcome the chaos within the heart.
-The defibrillator will paralyse the heart, then everything will reset, and the heart’s normal electrical activity will resume as things start up again.
+To save a patient’s life, you need to stop that storm immediately, because no one can survive without circulation for very long.
+To beat the storm, you need to administer a powerful electrical attack to overcome the chaos within the heart—so we place the defibrillator pads on the chest and blast the patient with a solid burst of energy.
+The desired effect is that the heart will be immediately paralysed, just for a moment; then everything will reset, and the heart’s normal electrical activity will be resumed as things start up again.

-Defibrillators should be everywhere.
-It’s often the case that bystanders will manually pump a patient’s heart with CPR until a specialist arrives with a defibrillator.
-Sadly, however, most bystanders have no idea how to perform CPR properly.
+There is no doubt in my mind that defibrillators should be everywhere.
+It’s often the case that bystanders will manually pump a patient’s heart via CPR until a specialist arrives with a defibrillator; sadly, the majority of people who fall victim to this situation aren’t so lucky.
+Ambulances may take time to arrive, and the people standing by may have no idea how to perform CPR properly.

-Make those lifestyle changes before you need them for recovery; before your life is threatened by a cardiac event.
-Eat better, quit smoking, and fit some exercise into your day.
-Manage your blood pressure, as high blood pressure remains one of the leading causes of mortality worldwide.
-If you’re over 40, visit a cardiologist to have a cardiac assessment done so that you know your risk.
-There are so many factors that can cause cardiovascular disease, and you want to avoid them as much as possible.
+If all that seems like a huge rigmarole, it most certainly is.
+The key here, of course, is to avoid a situation where you’re at risk of a heart attack or cerebral stroke, or needing extensive medical treatment or even a transplant following a heart failure.
+Certainly call for help if you start to experience symptoms of an impending attack; it’s much better to get to the emergency room before you drop rather than leave yourself at the mercy of bystanders who may or may not know CPR while the clock is ticking.
+Before even that is a danger, make those lifestyle changes before you need them for recovery, before your life is threatened by a cardiac event.
+Eat better (especially cutting down on your cholesterol intake), quit smoking, and fit some exercise into your day.
+If you have even borderline high blood pressure, this needs to be carefully managed—high blood pressure remains one of the leading causes of mortality worldwide.
+Especially if you’re over 40, visit a cardiologist to have a cardiac assessment done so that you know your risk.
+There are so many factors that can cause cardiovascular disease, and you want to make sure to avoid them as much as possible.